Description of the HTTP API

 }

-The type field (threat type) is the string SE_XXX:
+The type field (threat type) is a string in the form of SE_XXX:

 {

-"type" : string - the type of the archive:
+"type" : string //Archive type, can be one of the follows:

 }